Simply click on the most frequently asked questions regarding the ranking to get the answers.

 Where in Germany can I study which course?

-In the Compact Ranking, all universities offering a course in a certain subject are listet.
-You may also use the search-fuction.
+In the Ranking, all universities offering a course in a certain subject are listet.
+You may also use the search-function.

-Courses and subjects not listed can be found at the DAAD University Guide
+Courses and subjects not listed can be found at the Higher Education Compass

 published in cooperation with the German Rectors'' Conference